liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 particular content object in a directed acyclic graph.

 IDAG content objects as well as IVersion objects need to be created explicitly by the frontend.
-IDAG content objects may also implement the IPool property sheet for containing further IDAG content objects for sub-structures of structured versionable content types.
-Example:
-A document may consist of a title, description, and a list of references to paragraphs.
-There is a DAG for each document and each such dag contains one DAG for each paragraph that occurs in any version of the document.
-Paragraph refs in the document object point to specific versions in those DAGs.

-The server supports updating a content object implementing IVersion by letting you post a content object with missing IVersion property sheet to the DAG (IVersion is read-only and managed by the server), and passing a list of parent versions in the post parameters of the
+The server supports updating a content object that implements IVersion by letting you post a content object with missing IVersion property sheet to the DAG (IVersion is read-only and managed by the server), and passing a list of parent versions in the post parameters of the